eshrh/anki-kunren/README.md

+# Development of this project has moved to [gitlab](https://gitlab.com/esrh/anki-kunren)

 # Anki Kunren (暗記 訓練)
 Anki Kunren is a program to drill japanese kanji stroke order and practice writing in sync with an Anki study session.